cygnusroot/gitlab.io/doc/integration/elasticsearch.md

 ## Elasticsearch repository indexer (beta)

-In order to improve elasticsearch indexing performance GitLab has made available a [new indexer written in Go](https://gitlab.com/gitlab-org/gitlab-elasticsearch-indexer).
+In order to improve elasticsearch indexing performance, GitLab has made available a [new indexer written in Go](https://gitlab.com/gitlab-org/gitlab-elasticsearch-indexer).
 This will replace the included Ruby indexer in the future but should be considered beta software for now, so there may be some bugs.

 If you would like to use it, please follow the instructions below.